How To Block a Number on an Android Device

 Head on over to donotcall.gov, a service offered by the Federal Trade Commission that allows you to register both your landline and mobile phone numbers to stop robocalls.

 With this service, you can easily register your phone number, verify that your number has been added to the FTC’s Do Not Call list, and even report unwanted calls from numbers you don’t recognize.
 After your number is registered, telemarketers have 31 days to stop calling you.

-Companies can get hit with major fines for violating this list by calling numbers that have been registered.
+Companies can get hit with significant fines for violating this list by calling numbers that have been registered.
 It is important to note that you may still receive political calls, charitable calls, debt collection calls, informational calls, and telephone survey calls—this list doesn’t protect against those types of phone calls.
 You can find more information on the Do Not Call Registry right here.